* This is the Professional Version. *

 A gastrinoma is a gastrin-producing tumor usually located in the pancreas or the duodenal wall.
 Gastric acid hypersecretion and aggressive, refractory peptic ulceration result (Zollinger-Ellison syndrome).
 Diagnosis is by measuring serum gastrin levels.
 Treatment is proton pump inhibitors and surgical removal.

 Zollinger-Ellison syndrome typically manifests as aggressive peptic ulcer disease, with ulcers occurring in atypical locations (up to 25% are located distal to the duodenal bulb).
-However, as many as 25% do not have an ulcer at diagnosis.
+However, as many as 25% of patients do not have an ulcer at diagnosis.
 Typical ulcer symptoms and complications (eg, perforation, bleeding, obstruction) can occur.
 Diarrhea is the initial symptom in 25 to 40% of patients.

 Gastrinoma is suspected by history, particularly when symptoms are refractory to standard acid suppressant therapy.

 The most reliable test is serum gastrin.
 All patients have levels > 150 pg/mL; markedly elevated levels of > 1000 pg/mL in a patient with compatible clinical features and gastric acid hypersecretion of > 15 mEq/h establish the diagnosis.
 However, moderate hypergastrinemia can occur with hypochlorhydric states (eg, pernicious anemia, chronic gastritis, use of proton pump inhibitors), in renal insufficiency with decreased clearance of gastrins, in massive intestinal resection, and in pheochromocytoma.